 IMDB 0 | Sep , 2022

 The documentary portrayed one of the most established dance companies in Hong Kong which has a history of over four decades.
 With a tradition of blending Chinese dance and ballet together in the training, the dance company has set sail to re-evaluate its artistic essence by adapting new physical disciplines and philosophy, picking up different cultural traces, meditation and Chinese martial arts.
 Through monologues of the company members, the film unveiled their fears, self-doubts, and findings in their quest to refine their dance forms and express their cultural roots.
-It's an uncertain journey towards the cultivation of inner peace and the essence of movement and stillness.Penthesilea: Queen of the Amazons
+It's an uncertain journey towards the cultivation of inner peace and the essence of movement and stillness.Mr.
+Gaga

 IMDB 7.5 | Oct , 2015

-The story of Ohad Naharin, renowned choreographer and artistic director of the Batsheva Dance Company, an artistic genius who redefined the language of modern dance.We are a conversation
+The story of Ohad Naharin, renowned choreographer and artistic director of the Batsheva Dance Company, an artistic genius who redefined the language of modern dance.A Dancer's World

 IMDB 0 | Nov , 2016